jakobhviid/BigDataCourseExercises/lectures/07/exercises.md

 Execute the following cmd: `helm install -n meta preq datahub/datahub-prerequisites --values preq-values.yaml`

-**NB:** This may take several minutes.
+**Note:** This may take several minutes.
 To keep track of the progress you can either run `kubectl get pods -n meta -w` or an alterantive cmd like `watch -n1 kubectl get pods -n meta` in a secondary terminal session.
 The latter requries an `watch` executable on your localhost.

 **Task: Deploy the DataHub platform.**

 Execute the following cmd: `helm install -n meta datahub datahub/DataHub --values values.yaml`

-**NB:** This may take several minutes.
+**Note:** This may take several minutes.
 To keep track of the progress you can either run `kubectl get pods -n meta -w` or an alterantive cmd like `watch -n1 kubectl get pods -n meta` in a secondary terminal session.

 **Task: Clean up completed and possible failed pods.**